Enhjin/Vivere/docs/final.md

 ---

 ### Summary of the Project
-Our project is similar to that of an “escape room,” where the agent must find an exit of a room, where the room is provided as an input, within a reasonable amount of time.
+Our project is similar to that of an “escape room,” where the agent must find an exit of a room within a reasonable amount of time.
 However, the agent must avoid death as there is a fire that spreads throughout the map.
-As a result, dying is equivalent to a penalty and finding exits within a short amount of time (or with minimal steps) is essential to rewards.
+As a result, dying is equivalent to a penalty and finding exits with a with minimal number of steps is essential to rewards.

 ### Approach